-The active optics system is not intended to compensate for (a) wavefront phase errors produced in the atmosphere, (b) guide errors or (c) distortions of the primary mirror caused by wind.
+The primary mirror active optics system is not intended to compensate for (a) wavefront phase errors produced in the atmosphere, (b) guide errors, (c) distortions of the primary mirror caused by wind or (d) misalignment due to distortion of the telescope Optics Support Structure (OSS).
+Aberrations of the image caused by (d) will be corrected with the secondary as described in section 5.1.4.